 How to Make Salmon Poke:

 Thaw sushi-grade salmon in your refrigerator until completely thawed.
-Place salmon on a clean cutting board on top of a clean counter top.
-Use a knife to remove the salmon skin.
+Place the high-quality salmon on a clean cutting board on top of a clean counter top.
+Use a sharp knife to remove the salmon skin.
 You can either discard the salmon skin or do as I do and cook it in a cast iron skillet until crispy and eat it!
 It tastes amazing in my opinion…I call it bacon of the sea 😉

 Chop the salmon into bite-sized pieces.
 I like chopping it into small pieces, but you can go for larger cubes if you’d like.